crised/electrical/device/cenergy/README.md

 Quick start for the database:

+1. create a postgresql user:
+sudo su - postgres
+createuser electrical -P
-1. create a postgresql user - easier if you choose same username ar current linux username: sudo su - postgres createuser input all prompted data then exit
+input all prompted data then exit (use password "electrical")

+if identification fails in the connect stage the you might need to edit /var/lib/pgsql/data/pg_hba.conf file, change the METHOD from ident to password as below:

+# TYPE  DATABASE    USER        CIDR-ADDRESS          METHOD

+# "local" is for Unix domain socket connections only
+local   all         all                               password
+# IPv4 local connections:
+host    all         all         127.0.0.1/32          password
+# IPv6 local connections:
+host    all         all         ::1/128               ident

 2.create the database and the table: